OlehKutnyi/CV/Real Estate.md

 This just proved the initial concern.
 Firstly, I'll delete all observations with the NA values, just as all variables that I won't use in this work.
 In addition, 99 bedrooms and 198 baths are considered to be an extreme event or more probably an error.
 Only homes with less than 10 bathrooms or bedrooms will be included in a new dataset
 I also decided to create a new variable "price_per_sq_feet".

-This is pretty simple data cleaning it is better to consider techniques like IQR to remove the outliers.

 ```R
 realtor_data_new <- realtor_data %>%